California Civic Leadership Institute

 The California Civic Leadership Institute® is a League Partner-sponsored program designed to give local leaders a broad, in-depth understanding of critical issues affecting the state, illuminate the invaluable tools they will need to succeed if elected to the Legislature, and provide a forum where lasting bonds can be created among California’s rising political leaders.

-CELEBRATING NINE YEARS OF SUCCESS
+CELEBRATING TWELVE YEARS OF SUCCESS

 The California Civic Leadership Institute was created in 2005 in response to the increased turnover and loss of institutional knowledge due to term limits in the legislature.
 After an experience like the energy crisis, it was apparent that there was a tremendous need to educate prospective legislators about high level state infrastructure issues prior to them even taking state office.